 Every Toy Has a Designated “Home”

 Every single toy we have has a specific spot to call “home”.
+This is my first tip for a 5-minute clean-up of the play room!
 I have bins for the play food, cars/trucks, dolls, Legos/Duplos, blocks, etc. If a toy is too big to fit in a bin, I find another “home” for that particular toy.
 For example, some of the cars and trucks are too big for bins, so their “home” is under the play table, which we call the parking lot.
 The strollers have a “home” near the bench in our play room.
 All the pots and pans for the play kitchen have a “home” on the hooks that are on the wall next to the play kitchen.
 The books go in a bin inside the teepee.
 And the pillows and giant bear sit on the bench in out play room.

 Because everything has a “home”, I can clean up the play room in about 5 minutes depending on if the kids help or not.
 If the kids help, it takes longer because I sit and support them while they are cleaning up.
 We will take time to count some of our counting play food.
 I will only focus on cleaning up one type of toy at a time, so I don’t overwhelm the kiddos with too many things to think about while cleaning up.
 When I have asked them to just “clean-up”, they run away or fight me.
 But when I give them a specific task to clean, they do better because they can focus on only finding one particular item, such as putting away all the cars.